Geolm/simd_bitonic/README.md

 * There are less access to memory as most of the work is done inside SIMD registers

 # Drawbacks
-* Only for small arrays, currently only size <= 128/64 (AVX/NEON) floats are supported
+* Only for small arrays, merge-sort is not as efficient
 * Sort only "pure" floats, cannot sort an array of struct {float a; int b;}  for example
-* Works only aligned (16 or 32 bytes depending on the platform) array

 # What are the typical use-case?
 * Sorting values for image compression, usually 8x8 or 4x4 pixels